jonasoesch/p9/paper.md

 # Introduction {#sec:introduction}

-When they hear the word "data", it evokes feelings of something rather dry, even lifeless in many peoples minds.
+For many people, when they hear the word "data", it evokes feelings of something rather dry, even lifeless.
 They might have heard that the data generated each year is continuing to grow exponentially each year [@Reinsel-17:dataage].
 They might have heard of the many marvels that data will deliver to humanity.
 But they simply can not relate.
 Data is something for the specialists who have a special trait of character, something that escapes the regular person.

 This view of things is reinforced by most of the research that is being conducted around data.
 Much of it is focused on how to store, process and interpret the ever larger amounts of data.
 And while these researchers push the boundaries of what is technologically possible, human capabilities remain painfully  limited within narrow boundaries.
 It is obvious how this situation leads some to conclude that we need to either augment the human brain through technology [TODO:source] or to remove the human from the loop entirely.
 [TODO:source].